nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 Executing remote Git commands (e.g. pull or push) in the terminal or a shell script will then use the credentials known to SmartGit.

-**TODO** - The tooltip hint App mentions `For existing repositories that were cloned without the SmartGit credential helper, the setting `Use SmartGit as credential helper` option in **Repository \| Settings**.` But I cannot find this setting?
+#### Tip

-**Tip:** The `Configure SmartGit as credential helper` setting is recommended if SmartGit is the only GUI client (along with using Git command line) used.
+> The `Configure SmartGit as credential helper` setting is recommended if SmartGit is the only GUI client (along with using Git command line) used.
-This will simplify the authentication process when accessing platforms like GitHub.
+> This will simplify the authentication process when accessing platforms like GitHub.
-However, if you also use other GUI clients, using the SmartGit credential helper may disrupt the authentication of other GUI tools.
+> However, if you also use other GUI clients, using the SmartGit credential helper may disrupt the authentication of other GUI tools.

 ### Checkout